 Link Farm: A set of web pages or websites created to link to a particular page to rank that page.

 Link Juice: The ‘power’ or ‘authority’ passed when a site links to another site.

 Link Popularity: Number of backlinks that point to a site.

 Link Profile: The portfolio of all incoming links to a website.
-Factors like amount of links, quality, relevancy, follow status’ etc make up a link profile.
+Factors like the number of links, quality, relevancy, follow status’ etc. make up a link profile.

 Link Velocity: Rate at which a site acquires backlinks.

-Link Wheel: A group of sites that link to each other in a strategic manner.
+Link Wheel: A group of sites that strategically link to each other.
 For example, in the case of 6 sites, namely.
-A, B, C, D, E and F. With A being the main site, then B links to C, C links to D, D links to E, E links to F, F links to B and B links to A, thereby completing the wheel.
+A, B, C, D, E, and F. With A being the main site, then B links to C, C links to D, D links to E, E links to F, F links to B, and B links to A, thereby completing the wheel.

 Localization: The translation of a webpage for a different culture or language.